Vanilla in Perfume: Ultimate Guide – Best Affordable Clones & Dupes Under $60

 Cozy layering hack

-Pair with a light jasmine or amber body mist (or even #1 Eclaire underneath) — it adds floral depth and pushes it even closer to the Kayali sophistication while extending wear time.
+Pair it with a light jasmine or amber body mist (or even Lattafa Eclaire underneath) — it adds floral depth and pushes it even closer to the Kayali sophistication.
+For a fun fruity twist, try layering it over Paris Corner Marshmallow Blush to create a delicious strawberry-vanilla milkshake effect.

 Verdict: The best pure sweet vanilla dupe on the market right now.
 If Kayali Vanilla | 28 is your signature and you want backups for daily wear, Eshal is the no-brainer choice.